scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

     :alt: Encryption and Storage Sequence Diagram

-In the encryption and storage protocol, functions of the :doc:`Enigma Library<Enigma-js>` help executing these instructions:
+In the encryption and storage protocol, functions of the :doc:`Enigma Library<Enigma-js>` help execute these instructions:

-1. Request the application key pair from the Dapp config.
+1. Request the application key pair from the dApp config.
 In this development release, there is a single app key for all applications.
 In the future releases, each application will generate its own key pair.

-2. Request an encryption public key from the Dapp config.
+2. Request an encryption public key from the dApp config.
 Again, since this is a development release, the encryption key is simply a configuration parameter.
 All nodes in the network currently use the same encryption key pair.
 In future releases, encryption keys will be provided by the network.
 A key management protocol will control the lifecycle of the keys.

-3. Derive a new key from the Dapp private key and the encryption key.
+3. Derive a new key from the dApp private key and the encryption key.
-      Encrypting with this derived key will ensure that the selected enclave can decrypt the message, while proving that the message was encrypted by the Dapp (and nothing else).
+      Encrypting with this derived key will ensure that the selected enclave can decrypt the message, while proving that the message was encrypted by the dApp (and nothing else).

 4. Generate a random initialization vector (IV) [4]_, then use it to encrypt the message with the derived key.
 The IV will be